-Before you can create a new connection profile, you must gain access to the Session Manager Configuration Server, as described in "Gaining access to the Session Manager Configuration Server" on page 148.
+Before you can create a new connection profile, you must gain access to the Session Manager Configuration Server, as described in "Gaining access to the Session Manager Configuration Server".

-Note Alternatively, you can use the smconfigsetup utility to create connection profiles.
+Alternatively, you can use the smconfigsetup utility to create connection profiles.
 See smconfigsetup for more information.